 Tuition fees for international students from non-EU countries: €1,500

 Through the core subject, German Studies, students gain specialized knowledge of Linguistics, and of German Literary and Media Studies.
 Practical modules teach students journalistic skills relevant for all modern forms of media.
 Courses in business English supplement the program.

-The bachelor's program combines specialized knowledge of German linguistics, literary, cultural and media studies with a solid understanding of Economics or Business Administration.
+The bachelor's program combines specialized knowledge of German linguistics, literary, cultural and media studies with a solid understanding of economics or business administration.
 This combination of aspects to form one degree program is unique in Germany.
-As such, graduates of the program, with their knowledge of the Humanities and Business Administration or Economics, are particularly sought after on the labor market.
+As such, graduates of the program, with their knowledge of the humanities and business administration or economics, are particularly sought-after on the labor market.

+German Studies at the University of Mannheim have an excellent reputation and achieve top positions in the CHE university ranking.
 In addition, the internationally renowned Institut für Deutsche Sprache (IDS) works closely with the German Studies program, and helps students to begin their research.